Modern Slavery Statement and Report

 In accordance with the Human Rights DD system stipulated in the internal rules, we will work toward respect for human rights by rotating the PDCA cycle, identifying human rights risks in our company and the supply chain, assessing human rights risks, and taking measures against human rights risks.

-Additionally, we will implement training programs to all employees on respect to human rights, including the prevention of human trafficking.
+Additionally, we will implement training programs to all employees on respect for human rights, including the prevention of human trafficking.
 This will be an ongoing effort to raise awareness and promote a culture of respect for human rights within the company.
 We will also continue to carry out initiatives with external stakeholders.

 Through these efforts, we will act appropriately to prevent modern slavery and human trafficking in the JAL Group and the supply chain.

-6. Board Approval
+6. Board Approval and signing

 Mitsuko Tottori

-Representative Director, Executive President
+Representative Director, President

 Japan Airlines Co., Ltd.